The Hired Hand: Reception

-The Hired Hand received generally mixed reviews, with some critics dismissing the film as a "hippie-western."
+The Hired Hand received generally mixed reviews, with some critics dismissing The Wife of Martin Guerre-like film as a "hippie-western."
 Variety felt the film had "a disjointed story, a largely unsympathetic hero, and an obtrusive amount of cinematic gimmickry which renders inarticulate the confused story subtleties."
 Time described it as "pointless, virtually plotless, all but motionless and a lode of pap."

 But Roger Greenspun of The New York Times praised it as a "rather ambitious simple movie, with a fairly elaborate technique and levels of meaning rising to the mystical, which seems so much a part of the very contemporary old West."
 Jay Cocks wrote that the film was "a fine, elegiac western."

 Despite Universal's hopes for another Easy Rider-sized youth hit, The Hired Hand was a commercial flop.
 It was sold to NBC-TV for subsequent television showings in 1973, when the majority of the film's fans first saw the movie.
 After that, it became difficult to see, rarely repeated on television and playing only occasionally at film festivals over the years.

 In 2001, the film was fully restored and exhibited at a number of festivals to a generally enthusiastic critical response.
 Subsequently, the Sundance Channel released a DVD of the film in two separate editions that same year.
 The film is now well regarded as a minor western classic, with a 91% favorable rating on Rotten Tomatoes based on 11 reviews.
 Bill Kauffman has called it "a lovely meditation on friendship and responsibility, one of the least-known great movies of that richest of all cinematic eras, the early 1970s."

 Phil Hardy's The Aurum Film Encyclopedia: The Western opined the film was "beautifully photographed by Zsigmond...a superb evocation of the rigours and essential aimlessness of frontier life."

-However, some critics found the film overrated.
-Glenn Erickson (aka "DVD Savant") believed the movie was "light in the story department and directed at a mannered crawl..."
+In a positive retrospective review and interview with Hawk Koch for the film's 50th anniversary on Senses of Cinema, Mark Lager agreed with director Martin Scorsese's assessment of the film and praised it as "contemplative, poetic, and reflective, displaying a depth of emotion and maturity that was not present in the American western genre before 1971."